manojp1988/boot-skeleton/README.md

 - logback configuration externalized.
 Also configured rolling file configuration to archive old log files.
 And MDC is configured to add unique id for the transaction.
 - ehcache configured.
 - environment specific properties file controlled using the env variable -Dspring.profiles.active=dev
+- Added configuration to provide war file as artifact in case if required.